ansitun/mseshachalam.github.io-hugo/content/resume.md

 * Knows PHP and works well with Symfony2 and MySql.

-* Can develop Android application called Broadr.
+* Developed an android application called Broadr.

 * Can learn anything faster.